quadraserver/archinstall/README.md

 # Arch Linux install script (LUKS and BTRFS)

-ATTENTION: Not useable in the moment, since I am working still on it. when it becomes ready, I will remove this reminder.
+ATTENTION / WIP: Not fully useable by now, since I am working still on it. <br>
+The Script is already working, but it lacks still the encryption method. <br>
+When it becomes ready, I will remove this reminder.

 Here is my arch installation script for my personal use.